ivan3123708/fullstack-shopping-cart/README.md

 You can get and view the list of all products from the API, register, add products to cart, remove specific product or empty entire cart, make order...

-View demo <a href="http://ij-mobile-shop.herokuapp.com/">here</a> or go to "Getting Started" and follow the instructions to install and use.
+View demo <a href="http://ij-mobile-shop.herokuapp.com/">here</a> or go to "Installation and Usage" and follow the instructions to install and use.

 ## Technologies & Tools